And with the greater urgency comes greater calls for action.

 - In 2019 ASCE and the ASCE Foundation were among the founders of the International Coalition for Sustainable Infrastructure, which is dedicated to identifying and addressing the biggest barriers to action that have prevented the industry from working together for a sustainable, resilient, and inclusive future.
 ASCE 2021 Past President Kancheepuram Gunalan, Ph.D., P.E., D.GE, Pres.20.ASCE, is vice chair.
 Other groups involved in ICSI include The Resilience Shift, WSP, the Global Covenant of Mayors for Climate & Energy, and the UK’s Institution of Civil Engineers.

 - ASCE has issued four policy statements related to sustainability.

 - The 2021 International Conference on Sustainable Infrastructure will showcase the latest thinking in sustainable civil engineering.
 Held every two years, the next ICSI will take place virtually Dec.
 6-10.
 Leaders will hold discussions around the convention theme “leveraging sustainable infrastructure for resilient communities” and the latest developments and advancements in design, construction, technology, policy, and education related to sustainable and resilient infrastructure.
-The keynote speaker will be the Crown Prince of Monaco, Albert II.

 - ASCE has honored a deserving project with the Innovation in Sustainable Engineering Award annually since 2010.
 Nominations for the 2021 award are being sought through Nov.
 1.